one-aalam/contentful/src/campaigns/tagline-x.md

 type: campaign
 title: 'This is a tagline.
 For x.'
+description: 'And we want you to be involved.
+This text needs to be longer for testing sake'
 useful: yes
 ---
 This will  **change things**.
 And we want you to be involved.
 This text needs to be longer for testing sake.